mosaicml/composer/docs/source/trainer/using_the_trainer.rst

 If no seed is provided, a random seed will be generated from system time.

-Since the model and dataloaders are initialized outside of the Trainer, for complete determinism, we recommend calling :meth:`~composer.reproducibility.seed_all` and/or :meth:`~composer.reproducibility.configure_deterministic_mode` before creating any objects.
+Since the model and dataloaders are initialized outside of the Trainer, for complete determinism, we recommend calling :meth:`~composer.utils.reproducibility.seed_all` and/or :meth:`~composer.utils.reproducibility.configure_deterministic_mode` before creating any objects.
 For example:

 .. testsetup::